- Home

 BACKGROUND

-The City of Rancho Palos Verdes seeks to provide residents with opportunities to further enhance community safety by strengthening neighborhood vigilance and security.
-Continuing efforts to improve public safety by implementing the City Council’s Goals, the City is introducing the Public Safety Reimbursement Program (Program) to allow neighborhoods and individuals to purchase public safety equipment such as security cameras.
+The City of Rancho Palos Verdes seeks to enhance community safety by strengthening neighborhood vigilance and security.
+To provide residents opportunities to improve public safety, the City introduced the Public Safety Reimbursement Program to encourage neighborhoods and individuals to purchase public safety equipment such as security cameras.

 Security cameras are effective tools in crime-solving efforts.
-Neighborhoods and individuals may also propose additional public safety technology that has sufficient potential for public benefit, subject to approval by the Program Coordinator.
+Neighborhoods and individuals may also propose additional equipment or technology that increases public safety, subject to approval by the Program Coordinator.

 PROGRAM DETAILS

-The City will provide a one-time reimbursement for half of the cost of a new public safety purchase, up to $2,000 for neighborhoods, and up to $100 for individuals.
+The City will provide a reimbursement for half of the cost of a new public safety purchase, up to $2,500 for neighborhoods and up to $100 for individuals.
+Neighborhoods are eligible to reapply for reimbursements annually, but individuals can only receive a one-time reimbursement.
 The City will additionally waive permit fees directly related to the installation of the approved purchase.
 The neighborhood, individual, or vendor will be responsible for completing any necessary permits prior to installation.

 Project Examples:

-Projects must be purchased after the award of grant funds, as approved by the City such that the project will provide a general public safety benefit.
+Projects must be purchased before the award of grant funds, as approved by the City such that the project will provide a general public safety benefit.
 Eligible projects include:

 - Doorbell/exterior home security cameras